Rethinking Generative Image Pretraining: How Far Are We From Scaling Up Next-Pixel Prediction?: Method

-\textbf{Image completion.} We report the image completion-based Fréchet Distance as our metric for generation quality.
+\textbf{Image generation-based completion.} We report the Fréchet Distance as our metric for image generation-based completion quality where the top half of the image serves as a spatial prompt.
 Specifically, we collect images from ImageNet validation set and mask out the bottom half image.
 We use the unmasked top image as initialization and let the pre-trained Transformer auto-regressively predict the bottom half image one pixel at a time~\cite{van2016pixel,chen2020generative}.
 In our single resolution experiment (at 32 $\times$ 32), we generate four images for each of the real image and measure the Fréchet Distance between 2,048 reference images and 8,192 generated images at the same 32 $\times$ 32 resolutions to confirm the predictability of the power-law prediction (see Figure~\ref{fig:figure_teaser}(c) and Figure~\ref{fig:figure_teaser}(d)).
 To facilitate comparisons across different resolutions, we keep the ground-truth reference images at the native resolutions, and report the Fréchet Distance between 10,000 reference images and 10,000 generated images, which leads to stable estimate.
 We use DINOv2 backbone~\cite{oquab2023dinov2} to extract features for Fréchet Distance, as it is reportedly more aligned with human preference~\cite{stein2023exposing}.

 \cutsectionup